miriamkos/rdm-configurable-content-donders/doc/help/faq.rst

     The majority of data sets shared through the Donders Repository include data collected in human subjects.
 If the data is potentially identifiable - e.g. MRI data - these data are shared with restrictions to ensure the privacy of research participants.
 In line with privacy legislation, the Radboud University (security officer) and local ethical committee require that users of these data publications can be identified (e.g. in case of violation of a Data Use Agreement).
 Therefore, authentication in the Donders Repository is required to download these data sets.

     Downloading completely anonymized datasets and non-human / non-sensitive datasets published under an OpenDataCommons or CreativeCommons license, preferably does not require authentication.
 Developments to allow anonymous access to these data publications are currently ongoing.
-(Expected release: January 2019).
+(Expected release: March 2019).

 2.  **I logged in with my ORCID-iD but it appears I have not the right permissions to download data, what should I do?**